rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 Our goal is to join forces and give options to people who believe in smart contracts based on Ethereum, and also believe in the power of Bitcoin, through RSK.

-I hope this tutorial "Using Remix and Metamask with RSK testnet" has been helpful and I'd appreciate any of your feedback.
+I hope this tutorial has been helpful and I'd appreciate your feedback.
 Share it if you like it :)